jvandenaardweg/playpost-api/README.md

 ## Heroku Dyno Preparation
-Make sure the correct release environment variables are available, run in your own terminal: `heroku labs:enable runtime-dyno-metadata -a readto-api-production`
+Make sure the correct release environment variables are available, run in your own terminal: `heroku labs:enable runtime-dyno-metadata -a postplay-api-production`